-We have audited the consolidated financial statements of ASR Re Limited (Company), which comprise the statement of financial position as at December 31, 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the period from June 15, 2021 to December 31, 2021, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the financial statements).
+We have audited the financial statements of ASR Re Limited (Company), which comprise the statement of financial position as at December 31, 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021, and its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, and its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRSs).